Factbox: Top Democrats, former U.S. officials sent suspicious packages

 New York City Police evacuated the Time Warner Building Wednesday after a suspicious package was found in the CNN mail room.
 The package was addressed to Brennan, an outspoken critic of Trump, who is a periodic contributor to the network.

-During a press conference addressing the device mailed to CNN, Democrat Cuomo told reporters that an explosive device had been sent to his office.
+During a news conference regarding the device mailed to CNN, Democrat Cuomo told reporters that a device had been sent to his office.

 Democrat Harris’s San Diego office was evacuated after suspicious packages were found near her building, according to her spokeswoman.
 The packages were not addressed to Harris or her office.